Rogelio-Bustamante/ETL_Pipeline_Development_for-Wel_Logs_Analysis/README.md

 # ETL_Pipeline_Development_for-Wel_Logs_Analysis
-Development and implementation of an ETL pipeline for processing oil well data using Databricks, Delta Live Tables, Spark Structured Streaming and PySpark.
-The project focused on automating the ingestion, transformation, and validation of large volumes of well log data.
+In this project, I developed and implemented an ETL pipeline for processing well log data using advanced data engineering technologies in Databricks, Spark Structured Streaming and Delta Live Tables (DLT).
+The pipeline enabled the ingestion, validation, cleaning, and transformation of large volumes of well data, facilitating the extraction of valuable information for geophysical analysis.